 MO HealthNet Outpatient Hospital Simplified Fee Schedule Payment Method FAQs

-What providers and services are affected by the OSFS payment method?
+What providers and services use the OSFS payment method?

-The OSFS applies to all hospitals enrolled in the MO HealthNet program.
-Payment to physicians is not affected.
+The OSFS applies to all hospitals enrolled in the MO HealthNet program

 MHD's goals for the OSFS payment method include:

 • Implement a sustainable payment method.
-MHD needs a payment methodology that can be sustained over time, with adaptations as appropriate to promote access to quality care and reduce unnecessary expenditures.
+MHD needed a payment methodology that can be sustained over time, with adaptations as appropriate to promote access to quality care and reduce unnecessary expenditures.

 • Reward efficiency.
 The previous charge-based method lacked appropriate incentives for hospitals to reduce the cost of care.
 Under the OSFS method, hospitals will receive a designated fee for each service.
 If a hospital improves efficiency, it will benefit from savings.